DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-14 Narrative Tasks.md

 For this week's tasks, you will be writing more interesting text for the questions that appear at the start of the game and influence Allister's starting stats and abilities.

-This doc gives a brief description of what exactly each of the questions found in the video does, and then gives the effects of the answers to those questions.
+This doc gives a brief description of what exactly each of the questions found in the video does, and then gives the effects of these specifc answers to those questions.

 1. *Allister's character stats question*: Question that affects how Allister's character stats (Vitality, Mana, Intelligence, Resilience, and Agility) are randomly distributed.
 	1. Allister's stats are randomly distributed with a heavy focus on intelligence and mana